 We take you through a thorough scientific process:

 Being seen weekly allows you the chance to learn and practice skills, and discuss problems more productively.
-If you aren't participating in an intensive, we suggest committing to a minimum of 6 weeks of weekly treatment before spreading them out to every other week.
+If you aren't participating in an intensive, we may suggest that you commit to a minimum of 6-8 weeks of weekly treatment before spreading them out to every other week.

 You have the chance over this period to learn skills that you get to practice, and discuss problems that arise as they happen.